Discount Broadway Tickets For Aladdin

-A Broadway version based on this movie would come to the Great White Way in 2014 and made stars out of its lead performers.
+The Broadway version of the movie would come to the Great White Way in 2014 and made stars out of its lead performers.
 Aladdin was also turned into a live-action movie in 2019 that starred Will Smith, Mena Massoud and Naomi Scott and received somewhat middling reviews.

 The 1992 Movie Uses Public Domain Story

 In 1992, and in a predictable move for Disney, they took the public domain fable of Aladdin and reworked the story for the animated movie.
 This action means that they do not own the rights to the story, which reduces their ability to monetize the brand as they would do on other Disney assets like The Lion King or The Incredibles, which they own outright.